The Punisher season 1

-The first season of the American streaming television series The Punisher, which is based on the Marvel Comics character of the same name, sees Frank Castle uncover a conspiracy while seeking revenge for the death of his family.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films and other television series of the franchise.
+The first season of the American television series The Punisher, which is based on the Marvel Comics character Punisher, follows Frank Castle as he uncovers a conspiracy while seeking revenge for the deaths of his family.
+It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the franchise's films and other television series.
 The season was produced by Marvel Television in association with ABC Studios and Bohemian Risk Productions, with Steve Lightfoot serving as showrunner.

-Jon Bernthal stars as Castle, alongside Ebon Moss-Bachrach, Ben Barnes, Amber Rose Revah, Daniel Webber, Paul Schulze, Jason R. Moore, Michael Nathanson, Jaime Ray Newman, and Deborah Ann Woll.
+Jon Bernthal stars as Castle, reprising his role from the series Daredevil (2015–2018), alongside Ebon Moss-Bachrach, Amber Rose Revah, Daniel Webber, Jason R. Moore, Michael Nathanson, Ben Barnes, Paul Schulze, Jaime Ray Newman, and Deborah Ann Woll.
 Development on The Punisher as a spin-off from Daredevil began by January 2016, and it was ordered to series in April.
-Lightfoot was announced as executive producer and showrunner, with Bernthal and Woll reprising their roles from Daredevil.
+Lightfoot was announced as executive producer and showrunner, with Bernthal and Woll set to reprise their roles from Daredevil.
 Filming took place in New York City from October 2016 to April 2017.
-Practical effects were augmented by the visual effects department, including the addition of muzzle flashes and gore to fight scenes.
-The season explores post-traumatic stress disorder for military veterans and depicts "all sides" of the United States gun control debate.
+Practical effects were augmented by the visual effects department, including the addition of muzzle flashes and gore to the fight scenes.
+The season explores post-traumatic stress disorder for military veterans and depicts different perspectives on the United States gun control debate.

-The season premiered in New York City on November 6, 2017, with the full season of thirteen episodes released on November 17 on Netflix, and received mixed to positive reviews, with Bernthal's performance, action sequences and improvements to its source material from the previous films gaining praise, but criticism towards its pacing and amount of violence.
-A surprise release had been planned for October, but was cancelled following the 2017 Las Vegas shooting.
+The season premiered in New York City on November 6, 2017, and all thirteen episodes were released on Netflix on November 17.
+A surprise release had been planned to follow the series' New York Comic Con panel in October, but this was cancelled following the Las Vegas shooting that month.
+The season received mixed reviews from critics.
+It also received some accolades, including a Primetime Creative Arts Emmy Award nomination for its stunts.
 A second season was ordered in December 2017.